kai-pinckard/image-segmenter-finder/src/DOCKERHUB_README.md

 ### Build and push updated see-segment image:
 Run inside the see-segment directory
-Replace the :0.0.4 with the version number you are creating
+Replace the :0.0.4 with the version number you are creating Also be sure to update the version number in the yaml files.

 `sudo docker build -t seesegment/seesegment:0.0.4 .`